PollyHannah/Phylogenomic-study/README.md

 conda install -c bioconda blast=2.9.0
 ```

 Then retry the prokka script.
+If ran successfully, the prokka_outputs folder you created in the mcv directory will contain a folder for each genome with multiple outputs therein.

 ### Save proteome files to a central folder.